rabbit-ear/rabbit-ear-app/readme.md

 bug list:

-- [ ] grid lines are disappearing too soon up top. visible when canvas is in vertical portrait mode.
+- [ ] grid lines are messed up when zooming. "viewBoxOrigin" is buggy.
 - [ ] cmd+A in the text box, intended to select the text, instead gets run by Rust due to the menu shortcut.
 - [ ] Moosers train, make layers, clear, make again, somehow different
 - [ ] svg text in graph indices drifts away when zooming in
 - [ ] pressing "delete" for some reason changes the tool to "translate".
 - [ ] "blintz-frames.fold" possible error when loading more than 17 WebGL contexts.

+could be better / save for later:

+- [ ] axioms 4-7 could be coded better
+- [ ] snap to SQRT2 points

 ## 2023-09-28